-Living Planet: Environment stories from around the world | DW | 28.12.2017
+Living Planet: Environment stories from around the world | DW | 09.11.2018

 Living Planet is also broadcast around the world — find a listing of key radio partners here.

-As humankind's impact on the planet becomes more evident, there is a growing need for independent and impartial environmental reporting.
-Living Planet delves into important environmental issues, investigates green technologies and visits innovative conservation projects to keep you up-to-date on the state of the planet's environment.
+As our impacts on the Earth increase, they are also increasingly affecting people and ecosystems — making even more pressing the need for balanced environmental reporting.
+Sound-rich stories on Living Planet transport listeners to important protests; investigate green technologies; and visit innovative conservation projects to keep them up-to-date on the state of the planet's environment.

-Living Planet has won top awards for environmental programming, including gold and silver medals at the New York International Radio Festival, and has received a special United Nations gold award for an "outstanding radio program which best exemplifies the ideals and goals of the United Nations."
+Living Planet has won top awards for environmental programming, including recently first prize in the category "Continuing news coverage" from the Association for International Broadcasting (AIB) for our November 2016 episode "The road to renewables."

+A new episode of Living Planet is produced out of DW studios in Bonn, Germany, every Thursday.

-About the host
+About the hosts

 Irene Quaile produces Living Planet out of DW studios in Bonn, Germany.